mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-A script to display the third line of a file
 7-A script that creates a file named best school
 8-A script that writes into a file.
+9-A A script that duplicates the last line of a file